GlobalRadio/youtube-api-wrapper/docs/source/usage.rst

     video = client.get_video_by_id('Video Id')

-By default only snippet part is retrieved.
-Querying for more parts https://developers.google.com/youtube/v3/getting-started#part results in an higher quota consumption.
+By default only snippet part is retrieved. `Querying for more parts. <https://developers.google.com/youtube/v3/getting-started#part>`_ results in an higher quota consumption.
 It's possible to check the quota used before submitting the query by calling:

 .. code-block:: python